-Everyone wants their software project to succeed and make a lot of money.
+Everyone wants their software development projects to succeed and make a lot of money.

-But research shows that many software dev projects go south.
+But research shows that many software projects fail.
 If that happens, decisive action must be taken to salvage things.

 If you are an entrepreneur, project manager, or software professional, are you involved in a failing software project?